Curry tree: Etymology and common names

-The generic name, Murraya, derives from Johan Andreas Murray (1740–1791), who studied botany under Carl Linnaeus and became a professor of medicine with an interest in medicinal plants at the University of Göttingen, Germany.
+The former generic name, Murraya, derives from Johan Andreas Murray (1740–1791), who studied botany under Carl Linnaeus and became a professor of medicine with an interest in medicinal plants at the University of Göttingen, Germany.
 The specific name, koenigii, derives from the last name of botanist Johann Gerhard König.

-Curry tree is also called curry leaf tree or curry bush, among numerous local names, depending on country.
+The curry tree is also called curry leaf tree or curry bush, among numerous local names, depending on the country.

+It is known by a variety of names in the Indian subcontinent and South Asia itself.
+Some of its alternative names are: